jbranchaud/til/vim/next-modified-buffer.md

 `:bm`.
 This jumps straight to the next modified buffer.
 If there is no modified buffer, it tells me *No modified buffer found*.

-See `:h bmodifed` for more details.
+See `:h bmodified` for more details.